-Look again at the data in Table 1.1 "LSAT Scores and Undergraduate Majors".
+Look again at the data in Table 1.1 "LSAT Scores for Students Taking the Exam in 2008".
 Now consider the hypothesis: "Majoring in economics will result in a higher LSAT score."
 Are the data given consistent with this hypothesis?
 Do the data prove that this hypothesis is correct?
 What fallacy might be involved in accepting the hypothesis?